scality/zenko-demo-photobooth/README.md

 After successful replication object will be deleted from local Zenko file system to preserve space.

 ## Parts
-Originally this booth was built and set up using this design.
+Originally this booth was built and set up using this design [here] (https://www.drumminhands.com/2018/06/15/raspberry-pi-photo-booth/).
 It is very well documented and has a GitHub repo with the base script of photobooth making pictures.
 You can find all the hardware parts needed and usefull links on how to get started with raspberry pi.

 For the demo here I used Paspberry Pi 3, Raspberry Pi camera module and 7 inch HDMI touch display.
 Special credit to @smaffulli as he had the original version of this photobooth running in our office room before to fun moments for the team.

 ## Dependacies